lyteword/chspurgeon-tod/volume-7/psalm-148.md

 **Whole Psalm.**

-1\.What is implied in the invitation to the natural creation to praise God.
+1\.
+What is implied in the invitation to the natural creation to praise God.

 a) That praise is due to God on its account.